Bencabe/digital_cv/README.md

 ## Professional Experience

 **Data Analyst, [HealthBeacon](https://healthbeacon.com/)**  _(July 2017 - August 2019)_
-- Processed and analysed data in Python using libraries such as NumPy, Pandas, Matplotlib and Seaborn.
+- Processed and analysed data in Python using libraries such as NumPy, Pandas, Matplotlib and Seaborn
-- Created a suite of custom reports using Power BI and advanced Excel techniques.
+- Created a suite of custom reports using Power BI and advanced Excel techniques
-- Responsible for regularly providing business-critical reports.
+- Responsible for regularly providing business-critical reports
-- Queried the company's MySQL database upon request.
+- Queried the company's MySQL database upon request
 <br><br>

 ## Natural Languages